Svengali (Cakes da Killa album): Critical reception

 Svengali was released to generally positive reviews from critics.
 Pitchfork writer Dylan Green called the album "...a smooth balance of anxiety and aggression, love and lust, confidence and vulnerability."
 Tara Joshi wrote for The Observer that Svengali is a "sleek, enticing record that certifies Cakes da Killa’s place at the forefront of this sound".
 Mercy Kassa from Bandcamp Daily said: "Cakes provides a recipe for dancing through both love hangovers and love burnouts".

 Track listing

+All tracks written by Rashard Bradshaw.
+All tracks produced by Sam Katz.